UsamaI000/tml2026-team_XLIII-assignment_3/README.md

-# Assignment 2 - Stolen Model Detection
+# Assignment 3 - Robustness

 Detect whether given suspect models are stolen versions of a target model.